marc-aurele-besner/hardhat-awesome-cli/README.md

     - Add ".env.hardhat-awesome-cli" to .gitignore amd .npmignore (create .gitignore if do detected)
 - More settings
     - Exclude files from, tests scripts, and contracts selection (useful for config and share helper file)
-    - Add/remove other hardhat plugins
+    - Add/remove other hardhat plugins (In npm/yarn and in hardhat.config)
 - Create Mock contracts (ERC20, ERC721, ERC1155 + Upgradeable version, AdminProxy and TransparentUpgradeableProxy)
     - Add @openzeppelin/contracts || @openzeppelin/contracts-upgradeable if not already installed
     - Offer to create deployment scripts (use addressBook.saveContract() to save the deployed contract in contractsAddressDeployed.json and contractsAddressDeployedHistory.json)